Amplitude-Developer-Docs/amplitude-dev-center/docs/data/destinations/snowflake.md

       - **Database**: The database where the data should be stored.
 Dedicate this database specifically to Amplitude data.
       - **Username**: The username Amplitude uses to connect to the Snowflake account.
       - **Password**: The password associate with the username.
+      - **Role**: The role that the connection will use to write this data.
+The default value of role is `AMPLITUDE` only.

     !!!warning